The

 relationship.

-the other partner is neither benefited nor harmed.
+neither benefited nor harmed.

-3) Parasitism.
-An organism benefits at the
+An organism benefits at the expense of the host.

-The organism causes damage to the host during
+The organism causes damage to the host during infection.

-Pathogen takes advantage of an impaired immune
+An opportunistic pathogen takes advantage of an impaired

-The normal
+The

 Lactobacillus acidophilus is found naturally in the